ajaxbits/ds-migrator/README.md

 - ORIGINAL_URL
 - CLOUD_ONE_API_KEY

+## Requirements

+- Python3 (only tested on Python 3.7 or greater so far, so your mileage may vary)
+- One api key for your old Deep Security Manager with "Full Access" permissions
+- One api key for your Cloud One account with "Full Access" permissions
+- A resolvable FQDN to your old Deep Security Manager

+**NOTE:** DS Migrator has only been tested on Arch Linux and Ubuntu -- your milage may vary.

+**NOTE:** DS Migrator currently only supports migrations from Deep Security 20 and 12.

 ## Contributing

-1. Run ./dev-setup.sh, which will download nix and nix flakes
+1. Run ./dev-setup.sh, which will download nix and nix flakes.
-2. run `nix develop` which will download and build dependencies, and drop you in a shell
+2. Run `nix develop` which will download and build dependencies, and drop you in a shell.

 (only tested on Arch and Ubuntu so far, so your mileage may vary)

+## Support

+For support, please open an issue on Github.

+## License

+GNU General Public License